 The likelihood of finding historic-period archaeological remains is moderate to high, given the use of the APE as an important transportation corridor early in the history of the development of Seattle.
 Historic features and artifacts encountered would likely be associated with the SLS&E railroad and NPRR.
-Some artifacts associated with the AYPE may be encountered as well.
 Artifacts and features may include railroad spikes, brick, nails, glass and metal refuse, building foundations, and objects related to operation of the railway (e.g., portions of signals).